 Video: The procession of the Saint Joseph statue through the North End streets featuring the Lawrence Italian Band the renowned North End Marching Band.
 This weekend was the first feast of the season, the 86th Annual Saint Joseph Feast, held on Hanover St., Battery St. and organized by the Saint Joseph Society.
 In addition to Read More…

-Photo Gallery: Saint Padre Pio is Honored in Boston’s North End
+Honoring Saint Padre Pio in Boston’s North End [Procession Photos]

-The fourth annual procession in honor of Saint Padre Pio was held on Sunday, June 22nd in Boston’s North End.
-The statue of St. Pio was carried from St. Leonard Church after an Italian Mass and walked through the neighborhood streets where devotees pinned donations on ribbons.
-The procession was accompanied by the North End Read More…
+Devotees of Saint Padre Pio from St. Leonard Church held the 7th annual procession on Sunday afternoon in honor of the relatively new saint.
+The statue of St. Pio was carried after an Italian Mass and walked through the neighborhood streets where devotees pinned donations on ribbons.
+The procession was accompanied by the North End Marching Read More…